-We have enclosed our draft Fish and Wildlife Coordination Act report for the U.S. Army Corps of Engineers' proposed Oakland Harbor Turning Basins Widening Project for your review and comment.
-We request that you provide comments by March 22, 2022.
+Please find enclosed our Final Fish and Wildlife Coordination Act report for the U.S. Army Corps of Engineers' proposed Oakland Harbor Turning Basins Widening Project.

-If you have questions on this draft report, please contact Steven Schoenberg of my staff at (916) 930-5672, or at Steven_Schoenberg@fws.gov.
+If you have questions on this final report, please contact Steven Schoenberg of my staff at (916) 930-5672, or at Steven\Schoenberg@fws.gov.